anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 VNF test cases are used to verify whether the virtualization network functions can be deployed on the CNTT-compatible NFVI and provide normal functions and meet performance, security and other requirements.

-By running these VNF test cases and analysis the test results, can be used for VNF compliance, verfication,validation and performance certification and help on CNTT-compatible NFVI validation and performance certification.
+By running these VNF test cases and analysis the test results, can be used for VNF compliance, verfication,validation and performance Conformance and help on CNTT-compatible NFVI validation and performance Conformance.

-All the VNF test cases should be supported and run by VNF E2E certification and verification Framework and generate outputs, logs to identify whether the test passed or failed.
+All the VNF test cases should be supported and run by VNF E2E Conformance and verification Framework and generate outputs, logs to identify whether the test passed or failed.

 CNTT defines the following four category testing which should be consistent with the VNF test category defined by OVP.